Denton County, Texas: Politics

-Denton County, like most suburban counties in Texas, is reliably Republican in statewide and national elections, although becoming less so since the 2018 election, when Beto O'Rourke earned 45.52% of the county's votes and two Democrats were elected.
+Denton County, like most suburban counties in Texas, reliably supports the Republican Party in statewide and national elections, although it has become more competitive in recent years; in 2018 Democratic candidate Beto O'Rourke earned 45.52% of the county's votes and two Democrats were elected.
 The last Democratic presidential candidate to win the county was native Texan Lyndon B. Johnson in 1964, the only time since 1952 that the county has been carried by a Democrat.
 Denton swung rapidly into the Republican column at the federal level in the 1950s and 1960s as Dallas and Fort Worth's suburbs spilled into the county.

 In 2018, former State Representative Michelle Beckley became the first Democrat elected to the state legislature from Denton County since 1984.
 Her district at the time, the former 65th, was located entirely within Denton County, and included significant portions of Carrollton, Highland Village and Lewisville.
 Beckley stepped down from the seat in 2022 to run for Lieutenant Governor, and ultimately it was won back by the Republican nominee.
 Also in 2018, Christopher Lopez was elected to Justice of the Peace, Precinct 6, and became the first Democrat elected at the county level since 2004; Lopez held the JP6 position until a Republican challenger unseated him in 2022.

-Despite a Republican advantage, Denton County has trended leftward, as Joe Biden managed to win 45.2% of the vote share (compared to Donald Trump's 53.3%) in the 2020 presidential election, the best result for a Democrat since 1976.
-Many other suburban Texas counties, including its immediate neighbors in Collin and Tarrant Counties, as well as those around Houston and Austin, showed similar swings between 2016 and 2020.
-However, in 2024 many of these swung back toward Trump, though Trump carried Denton County by a smaller margin than in 2016.
-This election also marked the first time since 1972 that Denton County voted to the left of Texas as a whole.